 It was once said by the Spanish poet Federico García Lorca that Las Ramblas was “The only street in the world he hoped would never end”.
 To the east of Las Ramblas is the Barri Gòtic or Gothic Quarter, the centre of the old city of Barcelona.
 The Barri Gòtic remains a fascinating labyrinth of streets and small squares, many of which connect to Las Ramblas.

-One sizeable connecting square is Plaça Reial, is a lovely 19th century square with palm trees and lighting, designed by Antoni Gaudí.
+One sizeable connecting square is Plaça Reial, a lovely 19th-century square with palm trees and lighting designed by Antoni Gaudí.
 The entrance to Plaça Reial is down a short entrance passage, just off Las Ramblas dels Caputxins.
 A little further into the Barri Gòtic is the Cathedral of Santa Eulàlia.
-Nearby Plaça Sant Jaume houses the Generalitat de Catalonia and the Ayuntamiento – Barcelona’s City Council.
+Nearby, Plaça Sant Jaume houses the Generalitat de Catalonia and the Ayuntamiento – Barcelona’s City Council.
 These are the rival Catalan and Spanish Governments entities of Catalonia.

 To the west of Las Ramblas is the somewhat different El Raval quarter.
-Once situated outside the city walls, originally this area was the site of various institutions.
-In later years, factories buildings appeared with housing for the workers.
-Hectic nightlife, cabarets, and prostitution are widespread in this area.
+They were once situated outside the city walls.
+Initially, this area was the site of various institutions.
+In later years, factories and buildings appeared with housing for the workers.
+Hectic nightlife, lounges, and prostitution are widespread in this area.
 Today this part of the city retains a degree of ‘edge’ late at night.
-In Barcelona, though, when the sun is shining, these places are all quietly sleeping.
+In Barcelona, though, these places are all quietly sleeping when the sun is shining.

 Further back in history

-In 1703, the council had elm trees planted to line the street to make it more attractive.
+In 1703, the council planted elm trees to line the street to make it more attractive.

 Conflicts over the centuries took their toll on Las Ramblas religious buildings, most notably on St. James’s Night in 1835.
-Revolutionaries burned down the monasteries and churches, then murdered all the occupants.
-During the Spanish Civil War (1936-39), Barcelona was under the control of anarchists who once again targeted religious buildings and massacred the monks and nuns.
+Revolutionaries burned down the monasteries and churches and then murdered all the occupants.
+During the Spanish Civil War (1936-39), Barcelona was under the control of anarchists who targeted religious buildings and massacred the monks and nuns.
 Artillery fire and air attacks by pro-Franco forces during World War II also caused severe damage.